How To Do A Motorcycle Pre-Ride Inspection

 - Fuel, coolant and mirrors – Ensure you have enough fuel and that if you have a liquid cooled bike, check that no leakage is noted.
 Does the bike have plenty of gas and the right amount of oil?

 Post Ride Inspection

-Give your motorbike another once-over after you’ve parked and turned it off.
+Give your motorbike another once-over after you’ve parked it and turned it off.
 Use your eyes and hands as you did before the ride, checking for anything that may have come loose or started leaking.

 While your motorcycle is still warm lubricate your can you take prednisone while pregnant, if you have one and especially if you’ve been riding in the rain.
 The chain is always greased when warm allowing for the lubricant oils to stay gooey and soak into the chain rather than coagulating in globs just to fly off on your next ride.
 And this usually means gobbing onto the sidewall of your tire! along with this, be sure to check your chain tension once again.